 This vote is advisory, and therefore not binding on the Company, the Executive Compensation Committee, or the Board of Directors.
-It will not overrule any decisions made by the Board of Directors or the Executive Compensation Committee to take any specific action.
+It will not overrule any decisions made by the Board of Directors or the Executive Compensation Committee or require the Board of Directors or the Executive Compensation Committee to take any specific action.
 The Board of Directors and the Executive Compensation Committee value the opinions of the stockholders, and, to the extent there is any significant vote against the Named Executive Officers compensation as disclosed in this Proxy Statement, the Board of Directors will consider the stockholder concerns and the Executive Compensation Committee will evaluate whether any actions are necessary to address those concerns.